top of page

 Illuminating the World, One Brushstroke at a Time

 “I want to transmit light and inspiration into your life journey,” Sandrine says.
-“May my art give you wings to live your life to the fullest — with colored lenses.”
+“May my art give you wings to live your life to the fullest — with coloured lenses.”

 "I dream of transmitting light and inspiration into your life’s journey—reminding you that you have the strength, the conviction, and the right to pursue your own dreams.
 Through my art, I hope to spark a sense of freedom and curiosity in your personal journey of self-discovery.